 Extra tips: always have a few umbrellas at hand.
 We know that if you have to choose between protecting your items and yourself you’ll choose the former.
 But there might not be a need for you to choose!

 How to protect your household items against the elements

-– Protect your moving boxes.
+Protect your moving boxes.
 If bad weather conditions are expected, make sure to use plastic or laminated boxes, especially for fragile items and electronics.
-Cardboard boxes should be properly shrink wrapped and sealed with the masking tape.
+Cardboard boxes should be properly shrink-wrapped and sealed with the masking tape.
 All it takes is one damp box containing valuable items to ruin your entire relocation.
 That’s why you should pay special attention to them when you move house on a rainy or snowy day.

 - Stay in touch with your moving team while on the road.
 They will keep you informed about their progress.